When should I ask for help? If you think you want or need help, then ask.

 Everybody sometimes feels a bit low or anxious.
 You can get help for these difficulties by contacting our service.
 Lets-Talk.co (IAPT) offers evidence-based treatments for common mental health problems like anxiety, depression, stress and relationship difficulties.

-Specifically we work with people who experience difficulties like:
+We work with people who experience difficulties like:

 - Low mood and depression